ItsNotSoftware/nav6d/README.md

    ```bash
    ros2 launch nav6d n6d.launch.py
    ```
+   Append `controller_type:=force` if you need wrench (force/torque) outputs instead of velocity commands.

 3. Publish a goal to trigger path planning and closed-loop tracking.
    The example below targets a pose at `(2, 0, 1)` with a 90° yaw about +Z: